Team-Projects123/TeamGroww/README.md

 We created database Library in schema.sql file which contains sql tables for users, books, loans, fines, reservations, systemlogs is created.<br>
 We created dao and model classes for each table of above database.

+Now we add login and register templates with css and js templates in web app folder.